Ashiix/Initium-iOS-Swift4/README.md

 Feel free to download or make changes

+Click here for a pre-compiled IPA:

-Please don't attempt to upload to App Store, it will be denied
+Please don't attempt to publish to App Store, you do not have the rights and if will be denied anyway.